 Modernity and the Slaughterhouse: Violence, Labor, and Animals in Contemporary Society

-The historical processes described by Pinker have not only drastically changed human society, but they have also impacted how we interact with animals.
 The United States today produces and consumes more meat than ever, but most Americans live at an increasing geographic and perceptual distance from animals and the humans who work with them, relying on a system of industrial production and a complex division of labor.
 This course approaches the politics of this distribution of labor, violence, and human-animal relations from a site rarely considered in political analysis: the modern slaughterhouse.
-It engages with this institution as a historical and cultural object, using the story of its emergence and operation to ask broader questions about the politics of social change.
-We will draw on an interdisciplinary range of academic and non-academic works to explore a range of questions about the relationships between institutions and rationality, visibility and invisibility, hygiene and marginalization, and labor and society, and to examine the narratives ostensibly peaceful, liberal democracies tell themselves about violence, history, and progress.
+It engages with this institution as a historical and cultural object, starting from an analysis of its emergence and operations to ask broader questions about politics under contemporary capitalism in the not-quite-post-industrial USA.
+We will draw on an interdisciplinary range of academic and non-academic sources ranging from Upton Sinclair’s The Jungle, to foundational works by Zygmunt Bauman and Peter Singer, to recent ethnographic and journalistic accounts of animal production, through to documentary films and transcripts of Senate Committee hearings.
+Using these, we will explore a range of issues including the relationships between institutions and rationality, visibility and invisibility, and labor and marginalization, as well as examine the narratives ostensibly peaceful, liberal democracies tell themselves about violence, history, and progress.

 Commodities: An Introduction to the Political Economy of Consumer Culture